home-assistant/home-assistant.io/content/en/components/switch.rest.markdown

   type: string
   default: OFF
 is_on_template:
   description: "A [template](/docs/configuration/templating/#processing-incoming-data) that determines the state of the switch from the value returned by the GET request on the resource URL.
 This template should compute to a boolean (True or False).
 If the value is valid JSON, it will be available in the template as the variable `value_json`.
-Default is equivalent to `'{% raw %}{{ value_json == body_on }}{% endraw %}'`.
+Default is equivalent to `''`.
 This means that by default, the state of the switch is on if and only if the response to the GET request matches."
   required: false
   type: string
 username: